brucestull/pipenv-example-basic/README.md

 ## Assumptions:
 1. User has functioning `python` installation.
 1. User has access to a command terminal.
+1. User is familiar with git concepts.

 ## Process:

 Note: I'm using PowerShell in a Windows environment for these examples.
+So I may be using some PowerShell-specific commands.

 1. [Install `pipenv`](notes/install_pipenv.md)